I got a fantastic question from Bright Line Eater Rachel Himes today. She writes:

 How have I not addressed this question yet?
 Thanks Rachel!

-First of all, some recipes you’ll have to just give up on and emotionally let go of (like bright-line eating friendly cake for example).
-In general, I don’t try to adapt anything with more than a tiny bit of sweetener or flour, it just doesn’t lend itself well to BLE.
-But there are so many healthy and yummy recipes out there (check out my pinterest board for BLE meal inspiration) that are pretty close to BLE-compliant but just need a few tweaks and a little math.
+First of all, some recipes you’ll have to just give up on and emotionally let go of (like sugar and flour free friendly cake for example).
+In general, I don’t try to adapt anything with more than a tiny bit of sweetener or flour, it just doesn’t lend itself well to this way of eating.
+But there are so many healthy and yummy recipes out there (check out my pinterest board for meal inspiration) that are pretty close to compliant but just need a few tweaks and a little math.

 When I find a recipe like that and I want to adapt it, here’s what I do: